 Movement is one of the best ways to bring about a good mood, and yoga is an especially effective medicine when it comes to battling the blues.
 Yoga taps into the nervous system, helping to release hormones that improve the mood.
 Focusing on something positive each time we practice yoga is also an effective way to imprint that positivity into the mind, so the more you practice, the more you’re likely to notice yourself smiling…

-- Try: Yoga for when you have the blues - great yoga class to get the energies flowing when you feel a bit stuck!
+- Try: Yoga for a great mood - Yin style with Esther - a great yoga class to get the energies flowing when you feel a bit stuck!

 18. Yoga improves your balance (in body and mind)